hally9k/flow-import-bug/README.md

 Now see `index.js`.
 This file simply instiantiates a `Team` and a player.
 Note that the player is of type `Person` and doesn't have the required name property.
 Flow correctly flags this up and fails the type check.

-Run `flow` to see the correct errors informing you that a `Person` indeed has to have a name property.
-(Oh and run `npm i` if you haven't yet...)
+Run `flow` to see the correct errors informing you that a `Person` must have a name property.

-Now comment out the import of the `Person` type.
-We would expect that the type `Person` could not be resolved as we haven't imported it.
+Now comment out the import statement at the top that imported the `Person` type into `index.js`.
+We would now expect that the type `Person` can not be resolved as we haven't imported it.

-Run `flow` and see `No errors.`
+Run `flow` and see... `No errors.`

 🤔